Baptistemontan/leptos_i18n/docs/book/README.md

-This project contains the core of a new introductory guide to Leptos.
+This book is a documentation on how to setup and use the `leptos_i18` lib.

 It is built using `mdbook`.
 You can view a local copy by installing `mdbook`